tsnellgrove/dark_castle3/doc/to_do.md

 *** NEW PUZZLE IDEAS ***

+Misc:
+- TBD: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
+	- This becomes important for 'take' capacity as well in shrinking puzzle (??)
+	- encumberance (post Burt as object?)
+	- implement carying capacity / container cappacity; Also carry restriction passages, etc..
+- fun idea - small creature - like a mouse - as an item
+- more directions
+- landscape / path changes
+- food & drink system?
+- darkness & light source system?
+	- lantern (requires darkness travel tracker, timer, item_mach, univeral scope, death by grue)
+- How to enable switches and machines to self register for universal scope
+	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away
+	- IDEA: eliminate universal_scope => just add these to Burt's invis_lst
+- create vehical puzzle?
+- shiny sword glows near enemies?
+- DONE: make goblin hand contents examinable (e.g. Grimy Axe)
+- create 'jump' command with same response as Zork ('Whee!'
+I think?)

 Alter Terrain:
 - Use Map room_pair updates to alter a room dramatically after a major change